Blog Article & Copyright by Lukas Hillesheim

 From my current perspective, there are no simple DAX expressions or simple DAX queries.
 Even a few lines of a DAX KPI must be understood with all the consequences; and that is a challenging task.

-Complexity of DAX KPIs does not have to be caused by complex code or many lines of code, but can simply be caused by the variety of applications.
+Complexity of DAX KPIs does not necessarily be caused by complex code or many lines of code, but can simply be caused by the variety of applications.
 Particularly complex is the function CALCULATE, a sticking point of the language.
 If you really understand CALCULATE, you are able to develop DAX.

 Users who give priority to effectiveness and can cope with the consequence of incomplete knowledge can commit themselves to the following paradigms: